DevExpress-Examples/winforms-change-ui-localization-runtime/Readme.md

 # How to change UI localization at runtime

 Localization-related settings (for example, the culture) should be set at application startup (before control initialization).
 To change localization settings (for example, the language) you should restart the application.
-This example shows how to use the [Application.Restart](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.application.restart?view=windowsdesktop-7.0) to shut down the application and start a new instance immediately.
+This example shows how to use the [Application.Restart](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.application.restart?view=windowsdesktop-7.0) method to shut down the application and start a new instance immediately.

 > **Note**
 >